anonymous2020-source-code/Weighted-Overlook-Graph/README.md

   Step 1.
 Change the path in line 20 and 21 of training.py to the train and test folder's path.

   Step 2.
-Run the following command in your command council.
+Run the command in your command council.